Santiago Raymonda

-Santiago Raymonda (born 3 April 1979) is an Argentine football midfielder currently playing for Talleres Córdoba in the Torneo Federal A. His move to Arsenal de Sarandí in the 2006-2007 season helped the club to qualify for the Copa Libertadores for the first time in their history.
+Santiago Raymonda (born 3 April 1979) is a former Argentine football midfielder who last played for Alumni de Villa María in the Torneo Federal A. His move to Arsenal de Sarandí in the 2006-2007 season helped the club to qualify for the Copa Libertadores for the first time in their history.

 Club career

 Raymonda started his career in the Argentina 2nd Division with Central Córdoba in 2001.
 In 2002, he joined Quilmes Atlético Club and in 2003 he moved to Instituto de Córdoba where he helped the club to win the Apertura 2003 tournament and promotion to the Primera División.
 During the 2004-2005 season he helped Instituto to maintain their place in the top flight.

 In 2005, Raymonda moved to Arsenal de Sarandí and in the 2006-2007 season where he helped the club to qualify for the Copa Libertadores for the first time in their history.
 In, 2007 he was part of the Arsenal squad that won the 2007 Copa Sudamericana, which was the first major championship in the history of the club.